 RoadNotes: GWM WEY G9 Hi4 PHEV (Malaysia-market)

-A respectable competitor to the saturating luxury-MPV market.
+The GWM WEY G9 Hi4 seems like a respectable competitor to the saturating luxury-MPV market.

 Styling wise (ignoring the GAC that I thought was the same car), the G9 presents itself with a very bold exterior.
-This car is huge; the same size as a Toyota Land Cruiser but more importantly identical with the Vellfire it is competing against.
+By bold, this car is huge; the same size as a Toyota Land Cruiser but more importantly identical with the Vellfire it is competing against.
 It is five metres long at a length of 5,050mm, width of 1,985mm and 1,900mm height, making road presence considerable by size alone.

 The interior is plush with premium materials used inside, with the option of either black or brown Nappa leather offered.
 The seats are comfortable, the 7-seater configuration allowing for the middle-row seat to have two “captain chairs” that GWM calls “Zero Gravity Seats” as they include 10-point massage functions – which can only be used when the vehicle is stationary.

-The two-spoke steering wheel is rightly-sized although mildly disconcerting without a fully circular design, and the gauge cluster extremely simple.
+The two-spoke steering wheel is rightly-sized although mildly disconcerting without a fully circular design, and the gauge cluster extremely minimalist.
 A Heads-Up Display (HUD) is available to gauge speed and other telemetry on the road.

 Two non-motorized sunroofs for the first and second-row seats are also available.